 By now, you probably know what paid, owned and earned media are.
 If you don’t, you might be new in marketing or might have missed phenomena such as blogging and forums in the nineties.
 You probably also know that the number of media and channels has been growing for years now, often at adoption speeds we never witnessed before.

 In marketing these media and channels all have their place, depending on your goals and customers, in a smart mix that revolves around the different touchpoints in the customer journey and stages in the customer life cycle.
 Easy, although media proliferation made it look harder.
-Furthermore, as I wrote today it’s mainly the number of touchpoints that has grown.
+Furthermore, it’s mainly the number of touchpoints that has grown.

-Altimeter Group released a report, written by Rebecca Lieb, Jeremiah Owyang, Jessica Groopman and Chris Silva, shedding more light on the evolutions in these areas, mainly from a media perspective.
+Altimeter Group released a report, written by Rebecca Lieb, Jeremiah Owyang, Jessica Groopman and Chris Silva, shedding more light on the evolutions in these areas, mainly from a media and content marketing perspective.
 It’s called “The Converged Media Imperative: How Brands Must Combine Paid, Owned, and Earned Media.”

 In the report, Altimeter describes the dynamic customer journey and the convergence of the three mentioned types of media: paid, owned and earned.
 The report also stresses that no single medium can stand alone.